Quetzal-framework/quetzal-CoaTL/docs/99-developers-notes.md

 - Macro names use upper case with underscores: `INT_MAX`.
 - Template parameter names use camel case: `InputIterator`.
 - All other names use snake case: `unordered_map`.

-Besides,

-- Private data have a `m_` prefix to distinguish it from public data. `m_` stands for "member" data
+- Private data have a `_` prefix to distinguish it from public data.

 ## Build process